Post Superstorm-Sandy, more entrepreneurs are reappraising climate change and taking a closer look at sustainability.

 Where major investment houses haven't cared about how environmentally conscious businesses are in the past, major climate disruptions and superstorms have started to shock them into awareness.
 Increasingly investors are considering how businesses protect against environmental risks.
 "It's not yet mainstream, but it's getting closer," the report says.
 Bloomberg terminals, where many investors get financial information, are offering more environmental, social and governance data, called EGS data, and that data are being accessed more by Bloomberg users.

-6. Companies are starting to exceed their sustainability
+6. Companies are starting to exceed their sustainability goals.

 Sustainability experts are watching how companies that meet their goals establish new ones.
 "Should we celebrate these overachievements or criticize the companies for aiming too low?" the report asks.